Garrah Tnaiash

-Garrah Tnaiash (born 1 January 1991) is an Iraqi Paralympic athlete of short stature.
+Garrah Nassar Tnaiash (born 1 January 1991) is an Iraqi Paralympic athlete of short stature.
 He represented Iraq at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil and he won the gold medal in the men's shot put F40.
 In 2021, he won the silver medal in the same event at the 2020 Summer Paralympics held in Tokyo, Japan.

 Career

 At the 2015 World Championships held in Doha, Qatar, he won the gold medal in the men's shot put F40 event.
 Two years later, he also won the gold medal in the same event at the 2017 World Championships held in London, United Kingdom.

 At the 2018 Asian Para Games held in Jakarta, Indonesia, he set a new world record of 10.88m in the shot put F40 event.